witnet/documentation/docs/developer/wallet-api.md

 Response:

-- `success`: *Boolean*, reporting if the wallet was successfully locked.
+- `success`: *Boolean*, reporting if the wallet was successfully closed.

 ```json
 {